lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 To ensure it works correctly, you must **set your current working directory in MATLAB to the root folder** of this project before running the script.

+## Sequential Testing Algorithm: `seqTest.m`

+The function `seqTest.m` implements the sequential testing procedure for factor selection in FMMDE models, as described in Section 3 of the paper.
+This function is a core component of the simulation studies and is used to determine the number of latent factors in the model.

 ## Repository Structure

 The project's code is located in the `code/` folder, which is organized into two main subdirectories:

 * `code/codeForSimulations`: Contains all scripts for the Monte Carlo simulations.
 By running the main files in the subfolders (e.g., `Table1`, `Table2`), you can generate **Tables 1 through 5** in the paper.
-All script outputs are saved in the `outputFromSimulations` folder, which contains final results (Excel tables, LaTeX code) and **intermediary data** (`.mat` files).
+All script outputs are saved in the `outputFromSimulations` folder, which contains `.mat` files, Excel tables, and LaTeX code with the simulation results.
 The scripts use a fixed seed, ensuring that the same output files can be reproduced.
-    * **Note on Table 3**: The reproduction of Table 3 results can be lengthy.
-To reduce the computational burden, you can set the option `cut = true;` in the script.
-This applies a truncation solution detailed in Appendix B of the paper.
-Results for this truncated case are also available in the `outputFromSimulations` folder.
+    * **Note on Simulations**: For detailed information on the simulation setup and computational performance, please refer to **Appendix B** of the paper.
+It discusses methods to speed up heavy computations, such as a truncation argument (`n/2`).
+This option can be enabled in the `seqTest.m` function by setting the argument `cut = true;`, which is particularly useful for lengthy reproductions like Table 3.
     * The output in LaTeX format is generated using the `latexTable` function by Eli Duenisch (2025).
 * `code/empiricalAnalysis`: Includes the scripts and functions required to perform the empirical analysis and generate the corresponding **figures and tables**.

 ## Data Information

 * **Simulation Data**: The data for the simulation studies (Tables 1-5) is generated by the scripts located in `code/codeForSimulations/DGPs/`.
+* **Empirical Data**:
-* **Empirical Data**: The empirical analysis uses the **FRED-MD database** (McCracken & Ng, 2016), which is publicly available.
+    * The primary empirical analysis uses the **FRED-MD database** (McCracken & Ng, 2016), which is publicly available.
 As described in the paper, all series are pre-processed to ensure stationarity through differencing, logarithms, or differences of logarithms.
 The necessary data file, `current_May2024.csv`, is included in the `code/empiricalAnalysis/Data` folder.
+    * For the analysis including the COVID-19 pandemic, the model uses data on monthly deaths to 'de-COVID' the series, following the approach of **Ng (2021)**.
+The required data file, `dataCovidSerenaNg.csv`, is also included in the `code/empiricalAnalysis/Data` folder.

 ## Mapping Code to Paper Outputs